-We are not running the project in the fall of 2020.
-Please come back later to learn if we will run the project in the winter of 2021.
+We are not running the project in the winter of 2021.
+Please come back later to learn if we will run the project in the fall of 2021.

 Through this data collection project, students will have the opportunity to contribute real data to a project about food fraud.
 Food is an extremely important part of our lives, and more and more, people are concerned about where their food comes from and what goes into it.
 Even if you carefully read the package, you may not be getting what you think.
 DNA barcoding is one tool that scientists use to confirm or refute the identity of food such as beef, fish and other seafood.